July 30, 2020

 Above Photo: A u-shaped kitchen remodel illustrates the kitchen work triangle which is form by three points: the stove, sink and refrigerator.

-To successfully remodel a kitchen, you should begin with the most basic requirement: the kitchen work triangle.
 A kitchen is the most essential and complex room in a home.
 That’s why it’s often the first room homeowners consider remodeling—you’ll get your money’s worth out of its use or recoup the investment when you sell.
 Yet, unlike most rooms in a home the kitchen relies on function before form.
 You want it to look good, but if something doesn’t function properly, you’re going to notice it every day.

 What is the kitchen work triangle?